Developers configure metadata in your application. See Tracing setup for setup instructions.

 Setting metadata

-There are two ways to attach metadata to traces in the AgentMark SDK: via thetelemetry.metadata object when formatting a prompt, and via the span() function’s metadata option when grouping traces.
+There are two ways to attach metadata to traces: viaexperimental_telemetry.metadata on the model call, and via the span() function’s metadata option when grouping traces.

 Via telemetry metadata

 Pass metadata when creating a trace group.
-All spans within the trace inherit this metadata:SpanOptions.metadata is typed as Record<string, string> — values must be strings.
+The metadata lives on the trace’s root span and powers trace-level filtering:SpanOptions.metadata has the type Record<string, string>, so values must be strings.
 Convert numbers, booleans, and other types before passing.

 Filtering by metadata